zoumo/logdog/README.md

 Programmers can configure logging in two ways:

 1. Creating loggers, handlers, and formatters explicitly using Golang code that calls the configuration methods listed above.
-2. Creating a json format config string and passing it to the LoadJsonConfig() function.
+2. Creating a json format config string and passing it to the LoadJSONConfig() function.

 ```go
 package main